alneberg/CONCOCT/doc/source/installation.rst

     gcc
     gsl

-These items are prerequisities for the installation of concoct as described below.
+These items are prerequisites for the installation of concoct as described below.
 The installation procedure varies on different systems, and described in this README is only how to proceed with a linux (ubuntu) distribution.